 By contrast, as any of you will know if you have seen it for yourselves, the monument at Thiepval, which is near the river Somme - that monument is colossal.
 It stands on raised ground, overlooking the countryside and it is completely covered in names - over 72,000 soldiers commemorated.
 These are the names of those who died in that area and have no known grave.
 The size of this memorial reflects the shocking loss of life in this one place.
 72,000 lives - and it is important to remember.

 It is sobering and salutary to explore the battlefields of WWI: however there are rays of light and hope.
 Not far from leper (Ypres) there is a town that was outside the warzone called Poperinge and in this town is a building called Talbot House.
 It was run as a soldiers' club during WWI - a place where all ranks could mix freely as equals during time off from being on the front - a place where the fighting could be forgotten for a while - and for some it became much more than this.
 The Warden was called Tubby Clayton, an Anglican priest, who converted the loft of the house into an Upper Room, with a carpenter's bench as an altar.
 Regular services were held in the Upper Room and they were often packed with soldiers - one Easter there were over 200 at one go!
 Tubby prepared many of the men for confirmation - and for some of them, they received their first, and only Holy Communion at Talbot House.
 It was a place where, in the midst of horror and bloodshed, men could draw near to God and discover that God had drawn near to them.

 If only this had been the war to end all wars.
 Sadly there have been very few years since the ending of WWI in which there has been no war in the world.
-It can be tempting to try and forget it all but there are many reasons why it is vital that we do not - here are just three...
+This year has had the dark shadow of the war brought to Ukraine by Russia hanging over it.
+The Ukranians have borne the brunt of the violence and bloodshed, but much of the world is suffering because of this war, ourselves included.
+It can be tempting to try and forget our past and the world's present situations but there are many reasons why it is vital that we do not - here are just three reasons...